strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 ## Enable the plugin

-Once the `strapi generate plugin` CLI script has finished running, a boilerplate code for the plugin is created, but the plugin is not enabled yet.
+Once the `strapi generate plugin` CLI script has finished running, the minimum required code for the plugin to work is created for you, but the plugin is not enabled yet.

 To enable a plugin: